Zuplo

 git push origin main

-The platform sees a new commit on main and deploys it.
-The “rollback” is just another deployment of the reverted state.
-This is the same workflow you’d use for any other change, which means there’s nothing special to learn or practice for incident response.
+Zuplo sees a new commit on main and deploys it to 300+ edge locations in under 20 seconds.
+The “rollback” is just another Zuplo deployment of the reverted state.
+This is the same workflow you use for any other change, which means there is nothing special to learn or practice for incident response.

 Terminalbash